zehnm/gc-unified-lib/README.md

       }
       ```
     - `options.connectionTimeout` - (Default: 3000) Timeout (in milliseconds) when connection attempt is assumed to be
-      failed. error event will be emitted.
+      failed.
+Error event will be emitted.
-    - `options.reconnectDelay` - (Default: 200) Delay (in milliseconds) for initial reconnection attempt if a connection has been dropped after connection has been established.
     - `options.retryInterval`- (Default: 99) Time (in milliseconds) between resending attempts (when busyIR is received)
+    - `options.queueTimeout` - (Default: 200) Maximum time (in milliseconds) a new request may remain in the queue
+      before it has to be sent to the device.
     - `options.sendTimeout` - (Default: 500) Time (in milliseconds) after which a sent command will be assumed lost
     - `options.tcpKeepAlive` - (Default: false) Enable/ disable the native TCP keep-alive functionality
-    - `options.tcpKeepAliveInitialDelay` - (Default: 30000) Set the delay in milliseconds between the last data packet received and the first keepalive probe.
+    - `options.tcpKeepAliveInitialDelay` - (Default: 30000) Set the delay in milliseconds between the last data packet
+      received and the first keepalive probe.
 Setting 0 will leave the value unchanged from the default (or previous) setting.

 ⚠️ `options.backoff` can only be set in the `UnifiedClient()` constructor and has no effect in the `setOptions`,
    `connect()` and `close()` calls!